AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Models/README.md

 <hr>

-:attention: **Overridden model methods are not called on bulk operations**
+:warning: **Overridden model methods are not called on bulk operations**

 Note that the [`delete()`](https://docs.djangoproject.com/en/4.0/ref/models/instances/#django.db.models.Model.delete) method for an object is not necessarily called when [deleting objects in bulk using a QuerySet](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Making_Queries#deleting-objects) or as a result of a [`cascading delete`](https://docs.djangoproject.com/en/4.0/ref/models/fields/#django.db.models.ForeignKey.on_delete).
 To ensure customized delete logic gets executed, you can use [`pre_delete`](https://docs.djangoproject.com/en/4.0/ref/signals/#django.db.models.signals.pre_delete) and/or [`post_delete`](https://docs.djangoproject.com/en/4.0/ref/signals/#django.db.models.signals.post_delete) signals.